OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 Try disabling your filters one-by-one and see if input finally works.

+## Display mapping behaves unexpectedly on a multi-monitor setup {#DE-mapping-multi-monitor}

+Check your desktop environment's tablet settings page and, if OpenTabletDriver device is being detected, make sure it's set to map to all screens.

 ## Tablet is working but there is no pressure {#artist-mode}

 Pressure support is available by changing the output mode of OpenTabletDriver to Artist Mode: